Why are HPV vaccines needed?

 Will a booster dose be needed?

-Are all three doses of the HPV vaccine recommended?
+Are two doses of HPV vaccine acceptable?

 Do I need to restart the series if a patient does not get the 2nd or 3rd dose on time?

-Even if the time interval for the 2nd or 3rd dose is much longer than recommended, it is not necessary to restart the series.
+No. Even if the time interval for the 2nd or 3rd dose is much longer than recommended, it is not necessary to restart the series.
 Just proceed with getting the next dose (whether it is the 2nd or the 3rd dose).
 Do strive to complete all 3 doses, even if the time between doses exceeds what is recommended.

 Is HPV vaccine recommended for pregnant women?

-HPV vaccines are not recommended for use in pregnancy.
+No. HPV vaccines are not recommended for use in pregnancy.
 However, studies have shown that the vaccine causes no problems for the mothers or the babies born to women who got the HPV vaccine while they were pregnant.
 The virus contains no live virus particles, so is not infectious.

 Can HIV positive girls and boys be vaccinated?

-YES!
+Yes.
 Studies show that HPV vaccination is safe to administer to girls and boys who are HIV positive.
 HPV vaccine is recommended to all HIV positive girls just as it is for HIV negative girls.

 Are there any contraindications to being vaccinated?